Forums

 Managing Director, Industry Initiatives

-Together, Stefanie, Chris, Michael, Jonathan, Scott and Lissette form the Leadership Working Group for CREFC’s Portfolio Lenders Forum.
+Robert Grudzinski and Kevin Pivnick (Forum chairs), Melissa Farrell and Kristin Khanna (chair-elects), and Scott Dixon and Chris Miculis (past-chairs) form the Leadership Working Group for CREFC’s Portfolio Lenders Forum.

 News